Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 You have an impressive power output with the 10000E, with 8000 running watts and 10,000 peak wattage.
 This makes this bulky generator perfect for construction sites and other high-power situations.

-Verdict: The Duromax XP12000EH, which has the most amount of power available, although it’s entirely possible that you really won’t need this much power.
-For an option that’s more usable for the average house, you’ll want to pick the 4850EH.
+Verdict: The Duromax XP12000EH dual-fuel generator, which has the most amount of power available, although it’s entirely possible that you really won’t need this much power.
+For an option that’s more usable for the average house, you’ll want to pick the 4850EH dual fuel tank generator.

-The whole point of a generator is to power your house or your restaurant or whatever else you need powered.
+The whole point of a portable generator is to power your house or your restaurant or whatever else you need to be powered.

-It’s best if you have a generator that works for longer then, so you might like the 4580EH, which has an impressive 8 hours of runtime even when you switch between gas and propane—and a 9-hour runtime on a half-load of propane.
+It’s best if you have a portable generator that works for longer, so you might like the 4580EH, which has an impressive 8 hours of run time even when you switch between gas and propane—and a 9-hour run time on a half-load of propane.

-The 4400E also has 8 hours of runtime even when it’s working with high loads, but for a little bit of a longer runtime, you might want to pick the 12000EH, which will run for 9 hours if you’re using gasoline, and 7 hours if you’re using propane.
+The Duromax xp4400E also has 8 hours of run time even when it’s working with high loads, but for a little bit of a longer run time, you might want to pick the 12000EH, which will run for 9 hours if the generator is gas-powered, and 7 hours if you’re using propane.
+We feel this is one of the best Duromax portable generators.

 As one of the strongest generators, it’s possible for you to run many devices during this time.

-For the most amount of runtime, you’ll want to pick out the 10000E, which can work for up to 10 hours on a full gas tank—this makes it ready for your entire house.
+For the most amount of run time, you’ll want to pick out the 10000E, which can work for up to 10 hours on a full gas fuel tank—this makes it ready for your entire house.

 The 4000S will run for a little less time, but it can still operate for a while, just like the others.